Advanced Partner Linking

 - Appendix: Country Codes and Storefront IDs

-Properly built affiliate links are essential for proper integration into the affiliate program.
-Adding affiliate tracking to raw iTunes links is necessary to fully use the advanced linking tools such as the Search API and the EPF, for linking to special pages inside iTunes and the App Store, and for working with links that deal with promotions.
+Properly built partner links are essential for proper integration into the partner program.
+Adding partner tracking to raw iTunes links is necessary to fully use the advanced linking tools such as the Search API and the EPF, for linking to special pages inside iTunes and the App Store, and for working with links that deal with promotions.

-The affiliate program relies on four separate affiliate networks for programs worldwide.
+The partner program relies on four separate partner networks for programs worldwide.
 Because each program has a proprietary methodology for building links, this document includes a section for each.

-To create an affiliate tracking link for PHG all you need to do is use the parameter “at” and your Affiliate ID
+To create a partner tracking link for PHG all you need to do is use the parameter “at” and your Partner ID

 Correct tracking examples:

-For more information on creating links for PHG view the Basic Affiliate Link Guidelines for the PHG Network
+For more information on creating links for PHG view the Basic Partner Link Guidelines for the PHG Network

-While understanding how to convert a raw link into an affiliate link is important to fully utilize the affiliate program, understanding how iTunes and App Store links are made will give you more flexibility in fully integrating the affiliate program into a site or an app.
+While understanding how to convert a raw link into a partner link is important to fully utilize the Performance Partners program, understanding how iTunes and App Store links are made will give you more flexibility in fully integrating the program into a site or an app.

 There are two common types of deep links to specific items.
 These two types are “Clean” links, which were introduced in November of 2009, and “Legacy” WebObject links, which have been around since the inception of the store.
 Both types of links are supported in the store.
 Legacy links will continue to be supported indefinitely even though certain content is now referenced by the new Clean links.